cirosantilli/bash-cheat/README.md

 Our additions:

 - use `$HOME` instead of `~`.
 Same portability, clearer, can be put inside quoted strings.
-- always quote strings.
-Lower risk of forgetting to escape some expansion.
-    Looks more like other languages.
 - use the dot `.` operator instead of `source` as it is POSIX 7.

 #Why use Bash